Skip to main content

 • Include Open-Ended Questions for Qualitative Insights Allow respondents to provide detailed, narrative answers for deeper understanding.

-• Be Mindful of the Length Keep the survey brief to enhance respondent engagement and improve completion rates.
+• Be Mindful of Length Keep the survey brief to enhance respondent engagement and improve completion rates.

-• Keep Scales Consistent Use the same rating scale throughout the survey to avoid confusion and ensure reliability.
+• Keep Rating Scales Consistent Use the same rating scale throughout the survey to avoid confusion and ensure reliability.

 • Limit Required Questions Minimize the number of mandatory questions to reduce pressure and encourage completion.